-It’s still too early to confirm the exact extent to which each and every property will be impacted, because fine details can still be tweaked and adjusted during the “detailed design” phase of the project that starts this winter.
+It’s still too early to confirm the exact extent to which each and every property will be impacted, because fine details can still be tweaked and adjusted during the “detailed design” phase of the project.
 However, if it looks like your property will be impacted in any way, you should have heard from us already regarding the potential impacts, the timing of the project and the process for negotiating land purchases.

-If you own property on a BRT corridor and have not heard from us, please contact us at 519-930-3518 so we can help you understand what BRT means for you.
+If you own property on a planned rapid transit corridor and have not heard from us, please contact us at 519-930-3518 so we can help you understand what the project means for yo

 Q: Who do I talk to if I have questions about my property impacts?

 Please feel free to call the project team at 519-930-3518.